 When it comes to actually setting those goals and figuring out which metrics to track, things might, understandably, look a little daunting.
 If that’s the boat you find yourself in at this moment, don’t worry.

-In this article, you’ll read about three steps to help you identify which metrics to track, structure those metrics, define how you’ll measure them and implement your new KPIs.
+In this article, you’ll read about three steps to help you identify which metrics to track, structure those metrics, define how you’ll measure them and implement your new KPIs to drive peak supply chain performance.

 Step 1: Make a Plan